VirtualPregnancy/pregnancy-app/docs/source/introduction/index.rst

 Introduction
 ===============

-This is a Web App Template using Nuxt2, Vue2.
+This is a pregnancy app using Nuxt2, Vue2.

 The UI Framework is Vuetify 2.